davenpi/davenpi.github.io/_pages/pie.md

 - **Timeline**: Thesis defense (May 2).
 Kiiking paper (before May 25).
 Glider paper (before May 25).
 Snake paper (before May 25).

-## Bike [Skyline Drive](https://www.nps.gov/shen/planyourvisit/driving-skyline-drive.htm), from Dickey Ridge Visitor Center onwards, in a day
+## Bike all of [Skyline Drive](https://www.nps.gov/shen/planyourvisit/driving-skyline-drive.htm) in a weekend.

 - **Current Progress**: I've biked about 1/10 of it so far.
 I think this is doable in the near term i.e. within a year or so.
-Starting at Dickey Ridge makes the trip much easier and more beautiful.
-The first few miles before that have no views and are a treacherous climb.
+Doing the whole thing in a day would be tough but I'm not sure what carrying camping gear would be like for an overnight stay.
+I'll try this out soon.

-- **Major obstacles**: About 9,000 feet of elevation gain.
-I really don't know what that will feel like.
+- **Major obstacles**: About 11,000 feet of elevation gain.
+Finding a partner in crime.

 - **Timeline**: A few attempts summer 2023.
-At the latest Spring/Summer 2024
+At the latest Spring/Summer 2024.

 ## Build a business which does something useful and interesting.
 Use the money to have fun and help others.